Signing

 let group_signature = frost::aggregate(&signing_package, &signature_shares, &pubkey_package)?;

-in Round 2 for the group verifying key in the PublicKeyPackage
+in the SigningPackage in Round 2 for the group verifying key in the PublicKeyPackage.

 What should be done in that case is up to the application.
 The misbehaving participant could be excluded from future signing sessions, for example.